 2) Kids Can Live an Issue of National Geographic

-Exploring Alaska’s Coastal Wilderness aboard the 62-guest National Geographic Sea Bird or one of the 100-guest National Geographic sister ships—Quest or Venture—is one of the finest small ship expedition cruises in Alaska.
+Exploring Alaska’s Coastal Wilderness aboard one of the 100-guest National Geographic sister ships—Quest or Venture—is one of the finest small ship expedition cruises in Alaska.
 Naturalists and expedition leaders from National Geographic are professional experts in their field offering an unparalleled educational and intellectual Alaska program.

 This comfortable 8-day cruise combines wilderness cruising with occasional off-vessel activities such as kayaking, skiff rides and shore walks.
 Families are welcome on any departure, all summer long, with kids programs always available.
 Special programming for kids on all departures includes photo workshops, journaling, scavenger hunts, Zodiac-driving lessons, hands-on nature and science programming and child-friendly menu options.
 Travelers aged 17 years old and under save $500, at double occupancy.

 The Glacier Bay and Island Adventure Cruise offers an authentic Alaska experience through the lens of local Alaskans.
-The 8-day itinerary sailing aboard the 40-guest Alaskan Dream or 49-guest Baranof Dream moves at a slower pace with more time to explore the nature and culture of Alaska.
+The 8-day itinerary sailing aboard the 40-guest Alaskan Dream moves at a slower pace with more time to explore the nature and culture of Alaska.
 Highlights include visits to Sitka, Petersburg, Juneau and Kake with a special focus on Alaskan culture and Native American history.

-Family-specific departures tailor the route and programming for kids aged 7 and up, allowing them to spend an extra day within Glacier Bay National Park and sailing at a more kid-friendly pace through the park.
-Other added bonuses on the family departures are dog sled demonstrations and visits to the Sitka Sound Science Center, Alaska Raptor Center and the Fortress of the Bear rescue center.
 We recommend this cruise for families of all ages, but especially those with younger children interested in a mix of wilderness, native culture, port visits and soft adventure activities.
-For these family departures children ages 15 and under receive 20% off the double occupancy rate.
+Children ages 15 and under receive 15% off the double occupancy rate.

 5) A Hands-On Alaska Family Cruise

-The 6-day Sea Wolf Glacier Bay Adventure spends most of its itinerary in Glacier Bay National Park, maximizing time among famous glaciers and magnificent shoreline.
+The 7-day Sea Wolf Glacier Bay Adventure spends most of its itinerary in Glacier Bay National Park, maximizing time among famous glaciers and magnificent shoreline.
 Families explore Alaska’s outdoor classroom from the platform of the Alaskan-owned-and-operated, historic 12-guest M/V Sea Wolf.
 The small size of the ship plus her knowledgeable Alaskan crew create a flexible cruise that optimizes wildlife viewing and adventure opportunities.
-With the Sea Wolf donating time to local school groups every season, her crew of expert naturalists knows how to engage kids of all ages, helping spread the wonder and awe that is an Alaska family vacation.
+With the Sea Wolf donating time to local school groups every season, her crew of expert naturalists knows how to engage kids of all ages, helping spread the wonder and awe of the best Alaska cruise for families.

-Another planning tip for researching cruises with kids comes in your choice among the many available small cruise ships and cabins.
+Another planning tip for researching Alaska cruises with kids comes in your choice among the many available small cruise ships and cabins.
 Depending on the size of your family and the ages of everyone, you might want to look for a family suite, triple cabin availability or even quad availability in select cases.
+Some ships offer interconnecting cabins.
 For a look at some of our favorite family cabins aboard cruise ships worldwide, see our Best Cruise Cabins for Families blog post.